tanmpham/2B-Imaging/README.md

 cd frontend
 npm i -g yarn
 yarn install
+yarn build
 yarn dev
 ```

+`Hint:` Find the download option in the browser search bar to download the PWA version of the front-end.

 ### Install dependencies, set up and run the back-end app locally